PBCore-AV-Metadata/pbucore/docs/remodeling_pbcore2_to_ebucore_rdf/examples/pbcoreTitle.md

 After discussion at the Hackathon, it was determined that dynamically changing labels is not possible.
 However, most use cases can be handled by existing properties and subproperties within EBUCore: title, mainTitle, alternativeTitle, abridgedTitle, subtitle, translationTitle, versionTitle, workingTitle.

-Descriptive titleTypes such as episodeTitle or seriesTitle can be handled by defining the class of the editorial object as Series or Episode in relation to series, etc.
+Descriptive titleTypes such as episodeTitle or seriesTitle can be handled by defining the class of the editorial object as Series or Episode in relation to series, etc.  EX: Object is a Program; object Title is “The Civil War"; implied in this is that “The Civil War” is a program title.

-So for the example above:
+So, to redo the example above:

 ```xml